MJStevens/CS50W---project0/README.md

 # CS50W---Project-0
 # Overview
-The website gives a basic overview of the information that is needed to be sucsessfull in growing Japanese black pines from seed.
+The website gives a basic overview of the information that is needed to be successful in growing Japanese black pines from seed.
 The information is broken down by the age of the trees, at present only year one has been completed.
 The content is a modified version of my submission for CS50X homepage assignment.

 ## Content
 ### index.html
-Contains a brief description of the sites pourpose and links to its content.
+Contains a brief description of the sites purpose and links to its content.

 ### Getting Started.html
 Contains information needed before germinating any seeds.